Top 10 most reliable cars to buy

 Scroll down to find out the top 10 cars when it comes to reliability in reverse order…

 10. Volvo XC40 - 94.20%

 First up in 10th place is the Volvo XC40.
-The small Swedish SUV was the number one most reliable car in the 2020 Driver Power survey and it has performed brilliantly once again, coming 10th for reliability and eighth in the survey overall.
+The small Swedish SUV was the number one most reliable car in the 2020 Driver Power survey and it performed brilliantly once again in 2021, coming 10th for reliability and eighth in the survey overall.
 A 94.20% score for reliability shows that owners are more than pleased with their XC40s.
 The new CMA platform appears to be performing without issue, as do the wide range of powertrains available.
 Looking at the brand as a whole, only a fifth of Volvo owners have reported faults of any kind so any Volvo model you choose should prove to be dependable.

 9. Kia Ceed 94.35%

 Kia Ceed owners praise their cars for a whole range of different reasons, that’s why it placed as the best compact family car overall in the 2021 Driver Power survey, and reliability is one of its key strengths.
 With excellent overall quality and little to speak of in the way of faults, the Kia Ceed is a tough competitor in the family hatch market.
 With just 19% of Kia owners reporting faults, it seems that most Kias offer excellent reliability.